-Don't react to the vehicle which pulls up to the stop sign too fast as you are driving by.
+Don't react to the vehicle which pulls up to the stop sign too fast as you are driving by with the right of way.
 They will stop.

-Don't move too suddenly when moving out from a stop sign to judge traffic.
+Don't move too suddenly when moving out from a stop sign to see and judge traffic.
 You could scare the other drivers.

 Don't hit the brakes if you hydroplane.
 Let up off of both pedals and hold the steering wheel steady.